-An extensive ward refurbishment programme is in progress at County Hospital with the first wards due for completion in June 2016.

-The refurbishment will provide more single rooms with ensuite facilities and ensuite 4 bedded bays.
+An extensive ward refurbishment programme is in progress at County Hospital with the first wards completed in June 2016.
+The refurbishment provides more single rooms with ensuite facilities and ensuite 4 bedded bays.

 The wards have been planned as generic as possible to enable staff to work across units if required.
 All refurbished wards will have a minimum of 2 Dirty Utility rooms, each to serve half of the ward to facilitate cohorting in case of a norovirus outbreak.